KimAH1999/Web-the-Builder/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at Email section incase someone wants your info..
-You can find more of my work at [List of give username here.](https://github.com/List of give username here./).
+If you have any questions about the repo, open an issue or contact the contributors directly.